UkiDLucas/UkiDLucas.github.io/_posts/2025-05-17-lm-studio-with-12-and-24b-local-llm-models.md

 date: 2025-05-17
 author: Uki D. Lucas
 permalink: "/posts/lm-studio-with-12-and-24b-local-llm-models/"
+overview: "In my LM Studio, I have been using the 12 billion and 24 billion parameter models on my relatively inexpensive Mac Studio M1, which has 64 GB of unified memory."
 ---

 In my LM Studio, I have been using the 12 billion and 24 billion parameter models on my relatively inexpensive Mac Studio M1, which has 64 GB of unified memory.